bernardo-torres/inverse-drum-machine/README.md

 ## Installation

 This project uses Poetry for dependency management.
-The following steps assume you are working in a Python 3.10+ environment.
+The following steps assume you are working in a Python 3.10+ environment (you can create one as such `conda create --name idm python=3.10`).

 1.  **Install Poetry:** If you don't have Poetry installed, follow the instructions on the [official website](https://python-poetry.org/docs/).
 One way is to run the following command inside your python environment: